lnemsick-simp/pupmod-simp-autofs/README.md

 ### What autofs affects

-The `autofs` module installs autofs packages, configures the autofs services, and manages all autofs configuration files.
+The `autofs` module installs autofs packages, configures the autofs service, and manages all autofs configuration files.

 It does not manage NFS, but seamlessly interoperates with the